-To demonstrated health insurance students can access and complete the waiver through Blink > Banner icon > Student tab > Student Health > Insurance Waiver form.
+To provide health insurance information, students complete their waiver form through Blink > Banner icon > Student tab > Student Health > Insurance Waiver Form.

 A finance charge of 1% percent per month will be assessed on any charges more than 30 days past due.

 Registration for classes in succeeding terms is dependent on full payment of the previous term’s expenses.
 A student whose account is in arrears will have a registration hold on their account and will not be permitted to register for the subsequent term.

 When full payment has not been received, a transcript hold is placed on the student account.
 A transcript hold will prevent an official transcript from being printed by the Office of the Registrar.

 A student will not be issued an official transcript or receive their diploma until all financial obligations have been met.

 A student who is not currently registered at Bethel University, and has an account balance more than 60 days past due, may be transferred to Educational Computer Systems, Inc. (ECSI).
 ECSI is a collections service that offers payment plans for students not currently registered at Bethel University.
 Accounts sent to ECSI are automatically reported to the Credit Bureau.
 No student who has an account balance with ECSI will be considered for re-admittance.

 In the event Bethel University has to incur any expense in collecting on a student account, the student will be required to pay all of Bethel's costs for collection.
 This includes, but not limited to, a collection agency fee and/or attorney's fees at the rate of 33-40 percent.

 If payment is returned from the bank for non-sufficient funds, a $20 returned check fee will be assessed on the student account.

 A one-time enrollment deposit of $200 is required of all students.
 The deposit allows students to register for each succeeding semester, provided all financial obligations have been met.